 Why do so many people use cocaine, especially with so much widespread information about its addictiveness and dangers?
 We’ll explore that next.

 Why Is Cocaine Popular?

 Cocaine is popular for many reasons: It is socially accepted.
 In recent years, its quality has improved.
 It is easy to get.
 And, most of all, it produces a dangerous high that is hard not to like.

-Cocaine has long been seen as a recreational weekend party drug for the rich and richer.
-In the 1970s, it was the “glamour” drug of the disco scene, high profile celebrities, and rock stars.
+Cocaine has long been seen as a recreational weekend party drug for the rich and rich.
+In the 1970s, it was the “glamour” drug of the disco scene, high-profile celebrities, and rock stars.
 Cocaine has been depicted through popular culture in movies like “Scarface,” “Dazed and Confused,” and “Pulp Fiction” in ways that associate the drug with the tragically hip.

 The purity of cocaine is at a record high, according to The Independent, which gathered research from several sources, including forensic research from King’s College.
 Scientists there studied London’s wastewater and found cocaine levels have been steadily rising and the purity of coke is at an all-time high.
 The quality — or purity — of cocaine could explain its resurgence as a popular recreational drug.

-Buying drugs is literally as easy as buying ice cream in the UK, according to a 2019 article in , which includes an anecdote about one woman who bought cocaine from her local ice cream vendor.
+Buying drugs is as easy as buying ice cream in the UK, according to a 2019 article, which includes an anecdote about one woman who bought cocaine from her local ice cream vendor.

-Cocaine has a dangerously powerful effect that leaves users feeling intense pleasure, confident, happy, and euphoric.
+Research studies suggest that Cocaine has a dangerously powerful effect that leaves users feeling intense pleasure, confidence, happiness, and euphoria.
 Those powerful feelings produce intense pleasure and stimulate the human brain the same way things like success, love, and real accomplishments do.
 We’ll explore cocaine’s addictive traits next.